Silence Isn't Golden

 While the act of speaking up may seem like a given, studies show there are a number of factors that make construction workers reluctant to intervene.
 For example, we know there may be more hesitation from junior workers or from one trade to another—particularly if it involves approaching someone perceived as more senior.

 Conversely, people often (falsely) assume that seasoned workers never put themselves at risk.
 There’s also a prevalent belief that people fully understand all of the safety requirements for their craft or within their work zone.
 Time can be a factor, with trades challenged to push through tough deadlines.
 Workers may fear retaliation, losing out on safety incentives or damaging relationships.
-Whatever the reason, the result in the same: lives remain at risk when people choose to stay silent.
+Whatever the reason, the result in the same: lives remains at risk when people choose to stay silent.

 See Something, Say Something.
 These four words represent much more than a catchy slogan.
-They’re fundamental to our belief that when it comes to safety, each voice matters, and each voice should be heard.
-If you spot an unsafe act, condition or behavior on a Balfour Beatty jobsite, pick up the phone.
+They’re fundamental to our belief that when it comes to safety, each voice matters and each voice should be heard.
+If you spot an unsafe act, condition or behavior on a Balfour Beatty job site, pick up the phone.
 Grab your supervisor.
 Radio the general superintendent.
 Approach the worker directly.
 The time is always right to step up and ask, “Hey, is this correct?”
 Because the toughest question of all to answer is, “What if I don’t?”